Skip to main content

-Understanding how students learn and think about abstract concepts in mathematics, statistics, and programming.
+Understanding how students learn and think about abstract concepts in science, mathematics, statistics, and programming.

 Rina is a graduate student in the Educational Psychology Department at the University of Minnesota.
 Her research interests revolve around how people learn and revise their beliefs.
 In particular, she cares about the roles of language and justification methods (such as trust in testimony and explanation quality) in these processes.

-Gina is pursuing her master’s degree in psychological foundations of education, specifically, learning and cognition.
-She is currently conducting research on using what we know about expert problem-solving for improving novice persistence in the face of failure, as well as how different types of feedback affects student programming outcomes and computing attitudes.
+Gina is pursuing her graduate studies in educational psychology at the University of Minnesota.
+She is currently conducting research on using what we know about expert problem-solving for improving novice persistence in the face of failure, and how different types of feedback affects student programming outcomes and computing attitudes.
 Her research interests involve learning how to make science more accessible and equitable by helping students develop a positive and inclusive scientific identity, while also building skills in educational and organizational program evaluation.